Duensing's Syllabus of Typographic Taxonomy

 This is one of the few volumes by someone who really knew every aspect of what he talked about and talked about more than one method of type-making.
 His only serious omission is the method of electroforming from pattern types (he mentions one variation of this as being "in vogue" in Europe, but seems unaware of the extensive history of this method in America in the Nineteenth Century).

-Although William Addison Dwiggins was merely a designer rather than a maker of type, he enjoyed an unusually close relationship with the makers of matrices at Mergenthaler Linotype Company.
+Although William Addison Dwiggins was merely a designer of letterforms rather than a maker of type, he enjoyed an unusually close relationship with the makers of matrices at Mergenthaler Linotype Company.
 His perspective on type design is therefore especially useful.

 WAD to RR (1940)